 pi / 180.

-(32) An example of scene-referred image data is a raw image from a digital camera after applying an image data transform as defined in Academy Procedure P-2013-001.
+- (39) An example of scene-referred image data is a raw image from a digital camera after applying an input device transform as defined in Academy Procedure P-2013-001.
 Scene-referred image data have not undergone operations such as look modification transforms (as defined in P-2013-001), tone mapping, gamut mapping, or other color rendering.

-(34) Many color collections are represented by printed color swatches and/or found in printed "fan decks".
+- (41) Many color collections are represented by printed or dyed color swatches and/or found in printed "fan decks".
 Most color collections of this kind, however, are proprietary.
 "5RP 5/6" is an example from a famous color system and color space from the early 20th century.